dey27/covid-verifier/documentations/setup.md

 	> Under Virtualenv Environment
 	> Existing Environment
-	> Choose Interpreter by selecting the path /mnt/……../django-angular-skeleton/venv_django-angular-skeleton/bin/python3.6
+	> Choose Interpreter by selecting the path /mnt/……../sabar/venv_sabar/bin/python3.6

-Rename the venv – Give it an appropriate name like django-angular-skeleton-venv.
+Rename the venv – Give it an appropriate name like sabar-venv.
 Apply, Save etc.
 pycharm will begin indexing the folders.
 ```